fgaravaglia/CLIArgumentsParser/README.md

 dotnet add package CliArgumentParser --version 1.2.1972
 ```

+For more details about download, see [NuGet Web Site](https://www.nuget.org/packages/CliArgumentParser#readme-body-tab)

 Main Features
 ----------------------------------
 - define a model of usage for your CLI applications